karloCroDev/trivia-app/README.md

 bun dev
 ```

-Also dom't forget to install all dependencies
+Also don't forget to install all dependencies
 ```
 npm install
 #or